 Terrorists use violence or the threat of violence to advance their political, social or religious goals.
-In recent years, bombing has been a popular weapon for terrorists in other countries and here in the United States.
-Explosive devices can be simple and virtually home made, or technically complex.
+In recent years, bombing has been a popular weapon for terrorists around the world.

+Explosive devices can be simple and home made, or technically complex.
 Bombs can be large or small, and can easily be disguised.
-They can be thrown into an area, left behind and triggered remotely or when they are disturbed or they can be carried or driven into a target area by a suicide bomber.
+They can be thrown into an area, left behind and triggered remotely or when they are disturbed.
+They also can be carried or driven into a target area by a suicide bomber.